paoloserra/MeerKATHI-docs/sphinx/manual/workers/cross_cal/index.rst

       *list* *of float*, *optional*

-      Specifies the minimum and maximum delay to keep, e.g. [0.1, 10].
+      Specifies the minimum and maximum gain to keep, e.g. [0.1, 10].

   **plot**